-Most recently, Ms. Drever sang the role of Donna Anna in Don Giovanni at West Bay Opera.
+Most recently, Ms. Drever made her role debut as the eponymous diva in Tosca at Pocket Opera, and earlier this year, she premiered her first Donna Anna in Don Giovanni at West Bay Opera.
 Other credits include Violetta in La Traviata, Lucia in Lucia di Lammermoor, Königin der Nacht in Die Zauberflöte, Donna Elvira in Don Giovanni, and Rosalinde in Die Fledermaus at companies such as Utah Lyric Opera, Pocket Opera, LA Opera, and Miami Lyric Opera.
-She is delighted to return this season to Pacific Opera Project where her previous roles include the Queen of the Night in The Magic Flute, Le Feu/Le Rossignol in L'enfant et les sortilèges, and Violetta in La Traviata (cover).
+She has also been featured at Pacific Opera Project, where her previous roles include the Queen of the Night in The Magic Flute, Le Feu/Le Rossignol in L'enfant et les sortilèges, and Violetta in La Traviata (cover).

-A fiercely committed singer-actor, Ms. Drever is steadily gaining a reputation as a “force of nature” on the stage, praised as the “rare combination of actor/singer for whom opera was intended but all too seldom [found]” (Splash Magazine).
+A fiercely committed singer-actor, Ms. Drever is steadily gaining a reputation as a “force of nature” on the stage, praised as the “rare combination of actor/singer for whom opera was intended but all too seldom found” (Splash Magazine).
 She holds a master’s degree in vocal performance from the UCLA Herb Alpert School of Music where she created the role of La Condesa in the world premiere of Juana by Carla Lucero.
-Her vast repertoire spans far and wide across the Western classical music repertory; however, she has a particularly profound prodigiousness singing the works of Mozart, Donizetti, Bellini, and Verdi, as well as an emerging talent in modern opera and the Great American Songbook.
+Her vast repertoire spans far and wide across the Western classical music repertory; however, she has a profound prodigiousness singing the works of Mozart, Donizetti, Bellini, and Verdi, as well as demonstrating emerging talent in modern opera and the Great American Songbook.